acormier/vscode-extension-fable-simple/README.md

 4. Launch Visual Studio Code: `code .`
 4. In vscode press F5 to get dependencies, build, and launch.

+Only tested on the mac.
 Look at ./.vscode/tasks.json to understand what's going on.